trentlarson/endorser-ch/sql/README.md

     -- true if recipient (itemOffered.isPartOf) issuer has confirmed the link fulfillsLinkConfirmed INTEGER DEFAULT 0,

-    -- full ID of PlanAction (if itemOffered.isPartOf is one) -- This is set if there's a last claim ID. fulfillsPlanHandleId TEXT,
+    -- full ID of PlanAction (if itemOffered.isPartOf is one of that type) -- This is set if there's a last claim ID. fulfillsPlanHandleId TEXT,